miramliu/Spectral_Diffusion/README.md

 Please reach out to Mira Liu at mirabai.liu@mountsinai.org if you have any questions.
 May 2025

-See "ExampleRun.m" in the Example folder for how to run the code.
+# See "ExampleRun.m" in the Example folder for step-by-step code.

 # Code Base
 This code was adapted by Mira M. Liu from a [simulation](https://github.com/JoaoPeriquito/NNLS_computation_of_renal_DWI) to create spectral maps with an image viewer that shows the spectrum per voxel.
 It also will sort parameters based on signal fraction and diffusion, and creates multi-compartment flow maps.